spyking-circus/spyking-circus/docs_sphinx/code/fileformat.rst

 .. note::

 	Depending on the file format, the parameters needed in the ``[data]`` section of the parameter file can vary.
-Some file format are self-contained, while some others need extra parameters to reconstruct the data
+Some file format are self-contained, while some others need extra parameters to reconstruct the data.
+For all the needed parameters, you need to add in the ``[data]`` section of the parameter file a line with ``parameter = value``

 .. warning::